The classification of surface states of topological insulators and superconductors with magnetic point group symmetry

 \subsection{Insulators}

-Let $G$ be a MPG.
+Let $G$ be an MPG.
 Which group element is unitary or antiunitary is specified by the homomorphism $\phi: G \to \{\pm 1\}$.
 For insulators, $c_g$ are identically unity.
-Let $G_0=\{g \in G|\phi_g=p_g=1\}$ be the group of orientation-preserving unitary elements, and $T,P,P_t \in G$ be representatives such that
+Let $G_0=\{g \in G|\phi_g=s_g=1\}$ be the group of orientation-preserving unitary elements and $T,P$, and $P_t \in G$ be representatives such that

 respectively.
 The group $G$ splits as